Lion’s Mane Grow Kit Instructions

 grow+kit+step+0.jpg

-Place your kit box in a cool area away from direct sunlight, but not somewhere dark.
-An area that gets fresh air, but without strong breeze (like a kitchen countertop) would be ideal.
+Put your kit box in a cool area with fresh air, away from direct sunlight and strong breezes (a kitchen countertop or closet are great).
 You should be looking into the kit box from the top (the side with the shipping label).

 Step Two